Suraj151/pdi-framework/README.md

 Maps directly to [§4.
 Task Scheduler](#4-task-scheduler) — particularly §4.4 (API by use case) and §4.8 (contextual scheduling).

-The comment at line 76-77 is worth heeding: **disable `ENABLE_LOG_*`** before running, or the framework's own log output will interleave with the demo prints and obscure the schedule.
+**Disable `ENABLE_LOG_*`** before running this example, or the framework's own log output will interleave with the demo prints and obscure the schedule.

 ### 11.3 `AddingDatabaseTable` — app-side persistence without codegen